LNMIG/PI-Dogs/README.md

 ## Project's Goals
 - Build an App using **React, Redux, Node y Sequelize - PostgreSQL**.
-- Use and practice all concepts learned in the soy HENRY's Bootcamp.
+- Use and practice all concepts learned in the soyHENRY's Bootcamp.
 - Learn better **coding practices**.
 - Learn and practice **GIT's workflow**.
 - Use and practice **testing** on the app.